| |

 (n) The Department may charge the Board a reasonable fee for its costs in performing its duties under this Section to the extent that such costs have not been recovered from penalties imposed under this Section.

 (o) The Department shall post on its Internet website a notice stating that this Section is operative and the date that it is first operative.
-This notice shall include a statement that rather than enrolling employees in the Program under this Act, employers may sponsor an alternative arrangement, including, but not limited to, a defined benefit plan, 401(k) plan, a Simplified Employee Pension (SEP) plan, a Savings Incentive Match Plan for Employees (SIMPLE) plan, or an automatic enrollment payroll deduction IRA offered through a private provider.
+This notice shall include a statement that rather than enrolling employees in the Program under this Act, employers may set up a qualified retirement plan, including, but not limited to, a defined benefit plan, 401(k) plan, a Simplified Employee Pension (SEP) plan, or a Savings Incentive Match Plan for Employees (SIMPLE) plan.
 The Board shall provide a link to the vendor Internet website described in subsection (i) of Section 60 of this Act, if applicable.

 Sec.
 90. Rules.
 The Board and the State Treasurer shall adopt, in accordance with the Illinois Administrative Procedure Act, any rules that may be necessary to implement this Act.